DEDEM: Discontinuity Embedded Deep Energy Method for solving fracture mechanics problems: Discontinuity Embedded Deep Energy Method

-Note that SDF techniques is also widely used for tracking and describing the surfaces and interfaces in XFEM \cite{belytschko2001arbitrary}.
+It is obvious that if the embedding $\bm{\gamma}(\bm{x})$ and the derivative of embedding $\frac{\partial\gamma(\bm{x})}{\partial x_i}$ is constructed to satisfy specific features, the outputs of NN can be imposed to satisfy specific discontinuities.
 In this section, we provide a detailed description of the construction of embeddings for describing strong and weak discontinuities across the interfaces.